electricimp/impTest/docs/forImptestToolsDevelopers.md

 - SPEC_MODEL_ID – Model Id to use for tests
 - SPEC_DEVICE_ID/SPEC_DEVICE_IDS – Device Id/Ids (comma-separated) to use for tests

 Then `npm test`.
-Some tests are designed to be failed, so the result of test execution will be printed at the end of log.
+Some tests are designed to fail, so the result of test execution is printed at the end of a log.

-**IMPORTANT**: Tests need to be run either on imp001 or imp002 as some of them are designed to fail with `Out of memory` errors, which may not happen on devices with more memory available.
+**IMPORTANT**: Tests need to be run either on imp001 or imp002 as some of them are designed to fail with an `Out of memory` error, which does not happen on devices with more memory available.

-On *Windows* you have to correct _package.json_ file, line `    "test": "node_modules/jasmine/bin/jasmine.js"` have to be replaced with `    "test": "node node_modules/jasmine/bin/jasmine.js"`.
+On *Windows* you have to correct _package.json_ file, the `    "test": "node_modules/jasmine/bin/jasmine.js"` line must be replaced with `    "test": "node node_modules/jasmine/bin/jasmine.js"`.

 For example: